 Historically a men's college, Westminster admitted its first coeducational class in the fall of 1979.
-Westminster established a branch campus in Mesa, Arizona in August, 2013 but closed that campus in May 2014.

 Many Westminster alumni have achieved eminence in their fields, particularly in business administration and the professions of medicine, dentistry, law and the ministry.
 Four Westminster students have been awarded the highly prestigious Rhodes scholarships for study at Oxford University in England and a 1997 alumna was awarded the prestigious Truman Scholarship for graduate study.